What Happens If You Don’t Pay Back a Payday Loan?

 Moriah Costa, the author of Clever Girl Finance Blog, says that “the difficulty with fast payday loans is that if you’re already struggling financially, it might be difficult to pay off the initial loan.
 If you can’t pay back the loan, you can ask the payday lender to roll it over.
 That means you have to pay the original loan amount and interest rate, plus an additional finance charge on top of that.”

 If you do take out a short-term loan and then find yourself unable to pay it back, here’s what might happen exactly:

 1. You will pay additional fees and interest.

-If you don’t pay back your small loans on time, you will pay additional charges and interest rates on top of what you initially borrowed.
+Payday loans have a fixed interest rate, which is predictable and easy to manage.
+But if you don’t pay back your small loans on time, you will pay additional charges (like bank overdraft fees) and interest rates on top of what you initially borrowed.
 By federal law, these additional fees can be as much as $100 of bank fee or more on top of the original cost of the loan.
 It makes it even harder to pay off your debt since you’ll be paying more than what you initially borrowed.

 2. Debt collections’ agencies will search for you.

 If you don’t pay back your payday loan, the money provider will likely send it to a debt collection agency.
 Debt collectors are companies that help collect money for other individuals or businesses.